-Kanata artist, John Mlacak is a passionate outdoor oil painter.
-His work captures both the bold and subtle colours of the Canadian seasons and the vibrant red and green roofs of Québec farm buildings and towns.
-He is fascinated by the play of light and shade weaving through trees and over the white torrent of rapids and waterfalls.
+Kanata artist, John Mlacak was a passionate outdoor oil painter.
+His work captured both the bold and subtle colours of the Canadian seasons and the vibrant red and green roofs of Québec farm buildings and towns.
+He was fascinated by the play of light and shade weaving through trees and over the white torrent of rapids and waterfalls.

 CREDIT: Siobhan Mlacak

-While John creates large oil canvases of stone terraces, flower-filled gardens, porches and impressionistic scenes of yesteryear, he returns frequently to the grandeur of the Canadian landscape.
+While John created large oil canvases of stone terraces, flower-filled gardens, porches and impressionistic scenes of yesteryear, he returned frequently to the grandeur of the Canadian landscape.
 His en plein air paintings journey through such magnificent locations as Gatineau Park, Rivière Rouge and the Charlevoix area of Québec.
 Other paintings reflect scenes in Ottawa-Carleton and travel in the Maritimes, New England and Europe.
-He views his art as an extension of his former interest in design work as an engineer.
+He viewed his art as an extension of his former interest in design work as an engineer.

-John has been painting for 35 years and is a full-time artist who enjoys a steady demand for his work.
-His paintings are exhibited in local, Ontario and Québec galleries and he is represented in private and corporate collections in Canada, the United States, Europe, South America, Australia, Korea, Indonesia and Japan.
-John is an elected member of the Society of Canadian Artists (SCA) and the Ontario Society of Artists (OSA).
-John had one of his oils accepted into the SCA 40th National Open Juried Exhibition in Montreal in August, 2007.
-Six of John’s oils were exhibited at the Karas Gallery, Zagreb, Croatia in December, 2007 in a show entitled “Tracing Our Heritage”.
-Two other artists of Croatian heritage were also in the show.
+John painted for 35 years and was a full-time artist who enjoyed a steady demand for his work.
+His paintings were exhibited in local, Ontario and Québec galleries and he is represented in private and corporate collections in Canada, the United States, Europe, South America, Australia, Korea, Indonesia and Japan.
+John was an elected member of the Society of Canadian Artists (SCA) and the Ontario Society of Artists (OSA).

-John has studied with a number of renowned artists.
-He was influenced by the late Canadian artists Brodie Shearer and Bruce Heggtveit, and greatly admires Canada’s own Group of Seven, Tom Thomson and the French Impressionists.
-John participates in numerous group and solo shows annually and has won many awards for his art in juried exhibitions.
-John is well respected for his repeated generosity in providing work to a considerable number of charities.
+John studied with a number of renowned artists.
+He was influenced by the late Canadian artists Brodie Shearer and Bruce Heggtveit, and greatly admired Canada’s own Group of Seven, Tom Thomson and the French Impressionists.
+John participated in numerous group and solo shows annually and won many awards for his art in juried exhibitions.
+John was well respected for his repeated generosity in providing work to a considerable number of charities.

 CREDIT: George Hutchison